-The Fund is an open-ended trust that is sold in units, which are issued in series.
-The Fund currently offers only Series A, F and O units; however, the Fund may issue additional series in the future.
-Each unit of a series represents an undivided share of the Fund's net assets, equal to the share of every other unit of the series.
+The Fund is an open-ended trust that is sold in units, which are issued in series and which may be divided into sub-series.
+The Fund currently offers only Series F and O units; however, the Fund may issue additional series in the future.
+Each unit of a series (or sub-series) represents an undivided share of the Fund's net assets, equal to the share of every other unit of the series.
 There is no limit to the number of units the Fund can issue.
 However, the Fund may be closed to new investments from time to time.